pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 </figure>

-As it can be seen from Figure 2, there are no partial intersection between the character sets (only full intersections described earlier), which is good.
+As it can be seen from Figure 2, <s>there are no partial intersection between the character sets (only full intersections described earlier), which is good.</s>